Rediska235/schedule-web-api/README.md

 ## ApiKey

->Everyone could see your shedule but only people with `ApiKey` can update it.
+>Everyone could see your schedule but only people with `ApiKey` can update it.

 To create your ApiKey you need to follow this steps: